-Abstract: Clustered sovereign defaults are a recurring phenomenon.
-In order to understand the nature of shocks and the mechanism through which these shocks lead countries to clustered defaults, the paper starts with a joint estimation of the structural parameters driving the output process of 24 defaulting countries and a process for the world interest rate.
-The postulated output process includes transitory and permanent global components as well as transitory and permanent country-specific components.
+Abstract: Clustered sovereign defaults, where multiple countries default in a relatively short period of time, are a recurring phenomenon, yet there is a lack of quantitative models designed to study them.
+This paper builds a quantitative framework to study clustered defaults, and investigates the nature of shocks and the mechanism through which these shocks lead countries to clustered defaults.
+The paper begins with a joint estimation of structural parameters that drive the output process of 24 countries and a process for the world interest rate.
+The postulated output process includes transitory and permanent global components, as well as transitory and permanent country-specific components.
 The paper then builds a sovereign default model augmented with financial frictions at the firm level.
-In spite of the fact that the shocks are estimated independently of the model or of default data, once fed into the model, they reproduce the clustered default of 1982, providing a joint validation of the model and the estimated driving forces.
-The model predicts that it is the global shocks to the transitory component of output that are most important in leading countries to default in clusters.
-Contrary to what is commonly believed, the Volcker interest-rate hike was not a determinant factor of the 1982 developing country debt crisis.
+The model and the estimation process of driving forces are validated jointly when the shocks, estimated independently of the model or of default data, are fed into the model and the model reproduces the clustered default of 1982.
+The two main findings of the paper are: (1) the primary driver of clustered defaults is global shock to the transitory component of output; and (2) contrary to what is commonly believed, the Volcker interest rate hike was not a decisive factor for the clustered default of 1982.